Tupandactylus: Terrestrial habits

-Tupandactylus navigans may have largely been a terrestrial forager.
-Examination of the specimen GP/2E 9266 suggests that the pterosaur was capable of flight, but seemingly spent much of its time on the ground thanks to its large crest, longer forelimbs and neck, only taking short flights to possibly escape from predators.
+Like other azhdarchoids, including other tapejarids, Tupandactylus may have largely been a terrestrial forager.
+Examination of the specimen GP/2E 9266 suggests that the pterosaur was capable of flight, but seemingly spent much of its time on the ground thanks to its large crest, longer forelimbs, and a relatively long neck, only taking short flights to possibly escape from predators.
 Simultaneously, it was not adapted to the same terrestrial stalking lifestyle as azhdarchids are believed to have utilized.
+Rather, the skull anatomy of T. navigans closely resembles that of Tapejara itself, a taxon suggested to have subsisted upon plant material.